APACTestDrive/CloudNative_AppDev/CICDlab.md

 - Click on **Save**

 You have now created a Build VM for for your build jobs.
+The initial status will be in the STOPPED state.

   ![](images/24.png)